Srimadvirat Veerabrahmendra Swami Charitra: Plot

-Besides, Sayyad an ambitious Muslim guy endears his maternal uncle’s daughter Raziya and the elders decide to knit them.
+Besides, Sayyad, an ambitious Muslim guy, endears his maternal uncle's daughter, Raziya, and the elders decide to knit them.
 At that point, he is perplexed by witnessing several disabled people and is desperate.
 Forthwith, he gets enlightenment from Veerabrahmam to know the meaning of life.
-Then, Sayyad proceeds to him forsaking all and Veerabrahmam receives him as a disciple titling him Siddha.
-Sensing it, Sayyad’s uncle complices with the Muslim ruler against Veerabrahmam and he organizes a judicial inquiry.
-Whereupon, Sayyad announces that there are no boundaries for devotion which merges as universal love.
+Then, Sayyad proceeds to him forsaking all, and Veerabrahmam receives him as a disciple, titling him Siddha.
+Sensing it, Sayyad's uncle complicates the Muslim ruler against Veerabrahmam, and he organizes a judicial inquiry.
+Sayyad announces that devotion has no boundaries, which merges with universal love.
 Subsequently, he triumphs in onerous tasks when amazed Nawab invites Veerabrahmam.
-In what respect, he forecasts a diverse newfangled i.e., occurrence of so-called saints, unions in all fields & strikes for a trifle, currency dominating the world, dirty politics, atrocities going to happen in modern society, destruction of temples, division of Pakistan and clashes at Kashmir.
-Moreover, the formation of dams, trains, aircraft, current, radio, television, etc.
+In what respect, he forecasts a diverse newfangled, i.e., occurrence of so-called saints, unions in all fields & strikes for a trifle, currency dominating the world, dirty politics, atrocities going to happen in modern society, destruction of temples, division of Pakistan and clashes at Kashmir—moreover, the formation of dams, trains, aircraft, current, radio, television, etc.

-Later, Veerabrahmam moves forward with Siddha when the various aristocracy heckles him whom he locks by showing his marvel.
+Later, Veerabrahmam moves forward with Siddha when the various aristocracy mocks him, and he locks him by showing his marvel.
 All along the line, Siddha stands as his top pupil.
-Parallelly, Veerabrahmam forgoes his preachings viz drowning of Hyderabad, draughts, tsunami effects, communism, gold rate hikes, 6 years girl giving birth to a boy, actors transforming into elders, etc. As well as, he provides knowledge of Kundalini the seven wheels in the human body before scheduled caste people Harijans.
-Presently, Veerabrahmam affirms to take salvation Sajeeva Samadhi i.e., buried alive.
-Here, he runs a test on Siddha's adoration by entrusting him to get flowers for his prayer from Banaganapalli on one impossible night.
-Nevertheless, Siddha victories it with his allegiance.
-By the time, he backs Veerabrahmam takes salvation when Siddha woes before his sepulcher.
-At last, Veerabrahmam spells to Siddha by declaring him as his heir and asks him to continue his mission by getting espoused.
-He will get salvation by reincarnation as Bala Yogi and endorses him with his shoes, & personal effects for the memories of his great service.
+Parallelly, Veerabrahmam forgoes his preachings viz drowning of Hyderabad, draughts, tsunami effects, communism, gold rate hikes, a 6-year-old girl giving birth to a boy, actors transforming into elders, etc. He also provides knowledge of "Kundalini" and the seven wheels in the human body before scheduled caste people "Harijans."
+Presently, Veerabrahmam affirms to take salvation "Sajeeva Samadhi," i.e., buried alive.
+Here, he tests Siddha's adoration by entrusting him to get flowers for his prayer from Banaganapalli on one impossible night.
+Nevertheless, Siddha won it with allegiance.
+By the time he backs, Veerabrahmam takes salvation when Siddha woes before his burial.
+At last, Veerabrahmam spells to Siddha by declaring him his heir and asking him to continue his mission by getting espoused.
+He will obtain salvation by reincarnation as "Bala Yogi" and endorses him with his shoes, & personal effects for the memories of his outstanding service.
 Finally, the movie ends on a happy note.